Laylatul Qadr: the Night of Power

 How to Pray

-* As you pray during this night, pray for issues such as Muslim leaders and governments, Muslim families and children.
-Pray for increased numbers of missionaries and workers, and pray for new believers (1 Timothy 2:1).
+- Pray for issues such as Muslim leaders and governments, Muslim families and children.
+Pray for Christians to humbly and wisely share the hope found in Jesus and pray for new believers (1 Timothy 2:1).